On this page:

 8.5

-Goals: Practice working with generic objects and function objects and visitors.
+Goals: Practice working with generic objects and function objects.

 Instructions